-Nevertheless, the ADU movement is gaining momentum.
+No matter how its proponents choose to pay, the ADU movement is gaining momentum.
 Every year, thousands of homeowners across the United States calculate that the long-term benefits of accessory units, including substantial rental income potential and the flexibility to cheaply house aging parents or adult children, outweigh their steep upfront costs and ongoing maintenance requirements.

 Read on to learn more about accessory dwelling units: their types, common uses, costs, procedures to build, financing options, general benefits, and potential drawbacks.

 What Is an Accessory Dwelling Unit?